 If your final school results weren't what you'd hoped they'd be, there are still options that allow you to study at the University of Auckland.
-There are more preparation pathways listed on pg.
-104-105.
-Please note that the Tertiary Foundation Certificate and the UniBound programme are not available to international students.
+Please note that the New Start, Tertiary Foundation Certificate and UniBound programmes are not available to international students.
 Refer to pg.
-113 for preparation programmes for international students.
+115 for preparation programmes for international students.